jameseh96/pdu/README.md

 Each section is separated by an empty line.

 Alternative output formats and filtering options will be implemented in the near future.
+However, with [pyprometheus](#pyprometheus), arbitrary filtering and formatting can be done from Python instead.

 ---